 Today, the chief information officer (CIO) — one of the highest paid leadership positions in modern organizations.
 With the average salary for a conventional CIO in Los Angeles reaching $197,000 per annum, it’s not a position many smaller companies can afford to support.
-Fortunately, there’s another option in the form of a virtual CIO, or vCIO, which refers to business technology consultants you pay a monthly fee to a managed IT services provider that is wholly dedicated to IT support and IT consulting.
+Fortunately, there’s another option in the form of a virtual CIO, or vCIO, which refers to business technology consultants that provide virtual CIO services.
+Typically you pay a monthly fee to a managed IT services provider that is wholly dedicated to IT support and IT consulting.
 The benefits of a vCIO are numerous to small and medium businesses in the Los Angeles area.

 Make your business scalable without spending a fortune